 Our recent column on emotional intelligence – the capacity to express feelings appropriately, interact empathically and use information about one’s own feelings and the feelings of others to make choices in the workplace– elicited thoughtful responses from many readers.

-The attacks on the U.S. resulted in loss of life, livelihood, security and innocence for many around the world.
+Terror attacks globally have resulted in loss of life, livelihood, security and innocence for many around the world.
 As with any loss, powerful emotions including rage, fear, sadness, confusion, helplessness and vengeance were triggered.
 It is crucial during times of unprecedented stress for people to be aware of the full range of their feelings, manage these feelings intelligently, empathize with others and consciously choose their responses to emotionally charged situations.

-Managing the feelings elicited by the U.S. tragedy will be a difficult daily task for some, especially those personally touched by loss.
+Managing the feelings elicited by these attacks will be a difficult daily task for some, especially those personally touched by loss.
 Others may experience a vague malaise or sense of things not being quite the same.
 Emotional intelligence helps workers stay connected, remain patient with themselves and others, understand that their tumultuous feelings are normal and make choices to act on their emotions in a way that is aligned with their values and goals.

 Workers who work alone or have no physical workplace can monitor their feelings for signs of loneliness or isolation and an accompanying desire to withdraw.
 Should these feelings occur a decision can be made to resist the urge to avoid people in favour of seeking connection with others.